 On paper, Medicare Advantage plans may seem like the obvious choice for seniors as they provide out-of-pocket maximums along with extra benefits for low- to no-cost premiums.
 In reality, system-wide fraudulent practices, which have been well-documented, increase costs for patients and providers.

-While Medicare Advantage plans are supposed to abide by the same reimbursement guidelines for services as original Medicare, insurers have come under intense scrutiny in recent years for denying prior authorizations as well as claims for medically necessary care that would have been paid by original Medicare.
+While Medicare Advantage plans are supposed to abide by the same reimbursement guidelines for services as traditional Medicare, insurers have come under intense scrutiny in recent years for denying prior authorizations as well as claims for medically necessary care that would have been paid by traditional Medicare.
 This is a problem for those on Medicare Advantage because, when claims are denied by the insurance company, patients are still responsible for medical bills incurred; in other words, patients are still responsible for paying the bills, but those payments do not count toward out-of-pocket maximums.

-Looking locally, Murray-Calloway County Hospital CFO John Bradford said in an interview last year that, in fiscal year 2022, if all the patients the hospital treated on Medicare Advantage plans had been insured through original Medicare, the hospital would have earned an additional $5 million.
+Looking locally, Murray-Calloway County Hospital CFO John Bradford said in an interview last year that, in fiscal year 2022, if all the patients the hospital treated on Medicare Advantage plans had been insured through traditional Medicare, the hospital would have earned an additional $5 million.
 Those kinds of losses are a significant concern to hospitals, as evidenced by the number of facilities and systems that are cancelling contracts nationwide.

 Last week, Louisville Public Media reported that Baptist Health is currently trying to renegotiate contracts with UnitedHealthCare and Wellcare Medicare Advantage plans.
 If a deal cannot be reached before the current contracts expire on Dec.
 31, the hospital system and its affiliated clinics will go out-of-network for those plans.